 Delegation of authority

-Delegation of extraordinary contract authority is tightly controlled, with high-value or high-risk actions requiring approval from top agency officials to ensure oversight and uniformity.
+Delegation of authority for extraordinary contract actions is tightly controlled, with high-value and high-risk decisions reserved for senior agency officials to ensure accountability and uniformity.

 Overview

 FAR 50.102-1 outlines the rules for delegating authority under Public Law 85-804 and Executive Order 10789, which allow agencies to enter into, amend, or modify contracts to facilitate national defense.
-The section specifies who within an agency can be given this authority and sets strict limitations to ensure oversight and uniformity in decision-making, especially for high-value or high-risk contract actions.
+The section specifies who within an agency can be given this authority and sets strict limits on how far down the chain of command this authority can be delegated, especially for high-value or high-risk contract actions.

 Key Rules